International Student Handbook

 Congratulations on receiving an offer of a place at Queen Margaret University (QMU).

-Please familiarise yourself with the following information and check the QMU website and social media feeds for important information about preparing to join QMU.
+Please familiarise yourself with the following information and check the QMU website and social media feeds for important details about preparing to join QMU.
+In the lead-up to your start date, remember to check your email regularly for any communications from QMU.

-We hope that you have a safe journey to Edinburgh and enjoy your time with us.
+We are looking forward to welcoming you to QMU.
+We hope you have a safe journey to Edinburgh and enjoy your time with us.

 Scotland

-Scotland makes up the northern part of the UK and has a population of over 5 million people.
-Although Scotland is part of the UK, it has its own devolved parliament, as well as having distinct education and legal systems.
+Scotland makes up the northern part of the United Kingdom and has a population of over 5 million people.
+Although part of the UK, Scotland has a devolved parliament and distinct education and legal systems.

-There is something for everyone in Scotland – historic buildings and castles, tourist attractions, events and festivals, outdoor activities such as golf and hill-walking.
+There is something for everyone in Scotland – historic buildings and castles, tourist attractions, events and festivals, and numerous outdoor activities such as golf and hill-walking.

 Edinburgh

-As one of the most picturesque cities in the world, Edinburgh boasts an amazing mix of galleries and museums, restaurants and bars, and parks and gardens.
-A UNESCO World Heritage Site, Edinburgh combines the medieval Old Town and the Georgian New Town.
-The city is also host to several arts and cultural festivals throughout the year.
-The most famous of these events are the Edinburgh Fringe, the Edinburgh International Festival, the Edinburgh Military Tattoo, the Edinburgh International Film Festival, the Edinburgh International Book Festival and the Hogmanay Street Party on Princes Street.
+As one of the most picturesque cities in the world, Edinburgh boasts an incredible variety of galleries and museums, restaurants and bars, as well as beautiful parks and gardens.
+A UNESCO World Heritage Site, Edinburgh combines a medieval Old Town and a Georgian New Town.
+The city hosts several arts and cultural festivals throughout the year.
+The most famous of these events are the Edinburgh International Festival, the Festival Fringe, the Edinburgh Military Tattoo, the Edinburgh International Film Festival, the Edinburgh International Book Festival and the Hogmanay Street Party on Princes Street.

-Edinburgh is compact and very easy to get around on foot or by using the excellent public transport system.
-The city has excellent road, rail and air transport links making it easily accessible from all major cities in the UK and beyond and allowing you to explore other parts of Scotland and the UK.
+Edinburgh is a compact city and it's easy to get around on foot or by using the excellent public transport system.
+Edinburgh also has excellent road, rail and air transport links making it easily accessible from all major cities in the UK and beyond, and allowing you to explore other parts of Scotland and the UK.

-For further information on Edinburgh see VisitScotland's guide to Edinburgh.
+For further information about Edinburgh, see VisitScotland's guide to Edinburgh.

 Queen Margaret University

-QMU was established in Edinburgh in 1875.
-The University now has a total student population of over 5,000.
-Around 50% of our students come from over 80 countries outside the UK.
+Queen Margaret University (QMU) was established in Edinburgh in 1875.
+QMU now has a total student population of over 5,000, with approximately 20% of our students coming from over 80 countries outside the UK.

-Our compact size ensures that QMU has a friendly, welcoming atmosphere and a strong sense of community, allowing our students to settle in quickly and easily.
-With a network of support services available to you, we are sure you will have a positive experience during your studies with us.
+Our compact size ensures that QMU has a friendly, welcoming atmosphere and a strong sense of community, allowing you to settle in quickly and easily.
+With a network of support services available, we are sure you will have a positive experience during your studies with us.

 Pre-Arrival